MrColorado35/aikidoderby/README.md

 I've also left the note of how to dress, as it may not be obvious.
 Our address and time of the lessons are highlighted, as that's the most important info on whole website and main reason for people to visit it.
+There's also a link to Google maps, for the people that don't know our city very well.

 "Gallery" page is based on the modals, provided by Bootstrap.
 Users that are parents, can find pictures of other kids on some of the photos,